Juxtaposed-989/async-Final-project-Teal-Long/README.md

   - Answer: [Lower population densities has more deaths (377807488942.8(Lower Population) 244983269868.45(Upper Population))]
   - Visualization: ![Q5 Visualization](https://example.com/path-to-image-5.png)

 - [ ] Question 6: How much does treatment help?
-[There is a column, holspital bed per thousand. find the average death above the middle number of hospital bed compared to teh average of death below that middle]
+[There is a column, holspital bed per thousand. find the average death above the middle number of hospital bed compared to the average of death below that middle]
   - Answer: 21.267% deaths with less treatment while 2.111% death will more treatment.
   - Visualization: ![Q6 Visualization](https://example.com/path-to-image-6.png)